mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 }
 ```

 Hopefully this makes sense.
-Now we're ready to continue...
+Now we are ready to continue...

 ## Top types

 A [top type](https://en.wikipedia.org/wiki/Top_type) (symbol: `⊤`) is a type that describes **any possible value allowed by the system**.
 To use our set theory mental model, we could describe this as `{x| x could be anything }`

-TypeScript provides two of these types: `any` and `unknown`.
+TypeScript provides two of these types: [`any`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any) and [`unknown`](https://www.typescriptlang.org/docs/handbook/2/functions.html#unknown).

 ### `any`

 You can think of values with an `any` type as "playing by the usual JavaScript rules".
-Here's an illustrative example
+Here's an illustrative example:

 ```ts twoslash
 let flexible: any = 4